isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 ### Description

-Battery-operated torque wrench or torque multiplier is a compact and portable tool used to apply specific torque to fasten nut, bolt, or lag screw.
-This eliminates the need of tedious manual torqing, or use of hydraulic/pneumatic torque equipment which requires additional power source, time and manpower to lay and connect cables/ hoses.
-With the portable, battery-operated torque wrench, a single worker will be able to carry out torquing independently and in a shorter amount of time.
+Battery-operated torque wrench/torque multiplier is a compact and portable tool used to apply specific torque to fasten nut, bolt, or lag screw.
+This eliminates manual torquing, or use of hydraulic/pneumatic torque equipment which requires additional power source, time and manpower to lay and connect cables/ hoses.
+With the portable, battery-operated torque wrench, worker will be able to carry out torquing independently and more efficiently.

+Cost of equipment capped at $11,250 per unit

 ### Details of Solution